scala/docs.scala-lang/_overviews/scala3-book/fp-functional-error-handling.md

 - Use a `match` expression
 - Use a `for` expression

-> There are other approaches that can be used.
-> See the [Reference documentation][reference] for details on those approaches.

 ## Using a `match` expression

 One possible solution is to use a `match` expression: